fandango-fuzzer/fandango/docs/Parsing.md

 ---

 (sec:parsing)=
-# Parsing and Checking Inputs
+# Parsing Inputs

 Fandango can also use its specifications to _parse_ given inputs and to _check_ if they conform to the specification - both

 * _syntactically_ (according to the grammar); and
 * _semantically_ (according to the constraints).

+Fandango uses this ability extensively for [checking outputs](sec:outputs) and [protocol testing](sec:protocols).
+In this section, we cover the basics of parsing.

 ## The `parse` command